GrinonBarrett/Taksidos/Core Rules/3=Equipment/1=Adventuring Gear.md

 Enough oil for about 12 hours of burning in a lamp or lantern.

 **Oil Lamp, $20, 2.5 lb.**
 A simple pottery lamp with a wick.
+It can be held or set upon a flat surface.
 It is easily blown out by a light gust.
+It provides fair light for 3 yards and dim light for 7 yards beyond that.

 **Oil Lantern, $40, 3.25 lb.**
 An improvement over the lamp.
 The lantern is not snuffed as easily by a mere breeze.
+It provides fair light for 2 yards and dim light for 8 yards beyond that.

 #### Pillows